 We will support you to ensure you fulfil your responsibilities as a number plate supplier.

 Let us support you in supporting your customers.
 It is mandatory to record customer details for any number plate you create and sell.
 With our advanced PlateSync® software, record keeping has never been so simple.
-PlateSync® is an extremely useful tool to help you keep accurate records.
+PlateSync® is an extremely useful tool to help you keep accurate records for the DVLA, and is also GDPR compliant.
 You’ll be prompted for all the necessary details when printing a plate and they’ll be saved automatically on your system.
 All your records can be easily exported into Excel if the DVLA, the police or Trading Standards ever ask to see them too.

 You must see the original documents that prove an individual’s identity and entitlement to the registration before you can supply a number plate to them.
 Legislation states that you must keep a record of their name, address and entitlement.
 Your customer must provide one document from each of the categories below to enable you to keep records and verify their details before making a number plate.
 Any of the following documents are acceptable: